project-oak/tink-rust/README.md

   recovered via `static_cast` (modulo a check that the `type_info` is sensible).
     - The global registry has to be manually populated by calling `<Primitive>Config::Register()` methods before use.
 - In Rust, the `Primitive` type is an enum that encompasses all primitive types, and the user of the registry checks that the relevant enum variant is returned.
+If all of the `Primitive`s in a `PrimitiveSet` are known to be of a specific primitive type, the `PrimitiveSet` can be converted to a `TypedPrimitiveSet<T>` for the relevant primitive type `T`.
     - The global registry has to be manually populated by calling `tink_<primitive>::init()` methods before use.

 ### Error Handling